 Why does it have to be this way?

 Well, benefits are expensive.
-Premiums are projected to rise 4.3% in 2018, which is the highest increases since 2011.
-Prescriptions drug costs are also expected to rise 10.3% in 2018.
+Premiums rose 8%-9% in 2019, which is the highest increases since 2011.
+Prescriptions drug costs are also expected to rise 10+% in the coming years.
 Because of this, more companies are shifting towards offering a high-deductible plan option with a health savings account and are also embracing telehealth and other non-traditional options.

 The problem?
 Employees don’t know about or fully understand their options!